Fast Kubernetes Testing on macOS with k3s and Colima

 Dockerize Your Go Web App

 After browsing around the internet I couldn’t find any guides for exactly what I wanted to do with a prototype I was writing and so decided to share my discoveries.
-After writing your web app in Go to get it ready for deployment in docker (and later to the cloud) create a new file named dockerfile in the main directory ~/go/src/<my-app>.
+After writing your web app in

 Check the version of go you are using quickly with $ go version and then add the following to your new dockerfile: